Air Canada suspends restart plans after flight attendants union defies return to work order

 Less than 12 hours after workers walked off the job, Federal Jobs Minister Patty Hajdu ordered the 10,000 flight attendants back to work, saying now is not the time to take risks with the economy and noting the unprecedented tariffs the U.S. has imposed on Canada.
 Hajdu referred the work stoppage to the Canada Industrial Relations Board.

-The airline said the Canada Industrial Relations Board has extended the term of the existing collective agreement until a new one is determined by the arbitrator.
+The airline said the CIRB has extended the term of the existing collective agreement until a new one is determined by the arbitrator.

 The shutdown of Canada’s largest airline early Saturday was impacting about 130,000 people a day.
 Air Canada operates around 700 flights per day.